defano/wyldcard/README.md

 ```

-Although indentation and most whitespace is ignored, newlines have special meaning in the syntax and are somewhat analogous to semicolons in C-like languages.
-Statements must be separated by a newline, and a single statement cannot typically break across multiple lines.
+Although indentation and (most) whitespace is ignored, newlines have special meaning in the syntax and are somewhat analogous to semicolons in C-like languages.
+Statements must be separated by a newline, and a single statement cannot break across multiple lines.

 For example, this is legal: